 There are several CASB vendors for you to choose from—selecting the right one is the difference between security and risk

-In short, a CASB helps IT and InfoSec managers secure, monitor, and control activity in cloud applications, such as Google G Suite and Microsoft Office 365.
-Many still believe that they are covered by Google and Microsoft in this area.
-But, while both have extremely robust data security infrastructure in place, they don’t protect the cloud environment from seemingly approved activity.
+In short, a CASB helps IT and InfoSec managers secure, monitor and control activity in cloud applications, such as Google G Suite and Microsoft Office 365.
+Many believe that they are covered by Google and Microsoft for the data that they store in the cloud.
+But, while both have extremely robust data security infrastructure in place, they do not protect the cloud environment from seemingly approved activity.
 This means that if there is a malicious account take over, or a misconfiguration that makes sensitive data public, system administrators often have no idea that data is exposed.
-Not to mention what data is exposed and how the breach occurred.
+Not to mention what data specifically is exposed and how the breach occurred.

 Cloud access security brokers provide an additional layer of security and control over cloud applications that are not provided in the application itself (or is provided at a much more expensive Enterprise level).
 CASB security provides organizations using cloud applications with malware threat protection, data loss prevention, and account monitoring and control capabilities that are specifically built for the cloud.

 When you research CASB vendors, you will find that there are two different types: proxy-based CASBs and API-based CASBs.
 These refer to the technology used to build the CASB product.

 Proxy-based CASBs use legacy network technology to place a proxy agent between traffic and your cloud applications.
 This proxy will check all incoming and/or outgoing traffic and limit access to the application.
 It is basically does the same work as your firewall or gateway, but duplicates it in the cloud.

 API-based CASBs use the cloud applications’ native APIs to secure access and activity within the app.
 This technology provides better, more reliable cloud security that is supported by Google and Microsoft.
 And it does not slow down your networks or end users’ access to information in the cloud.

 What to look for in a CASB Vendor